-Cattail marshes surround this creek which connects with Floodwood and Goose Ponds, Sandy Creek, and Lake Ontario near its Western end.
+Cattail marshes surround this creek which connects with Floodwood and Goose Ponds, Sandy Creek, and Lake Ontario near its western end.
 As you pass Goose Pond on your right, you'll see a colony of Bank Swallows nesting in the sand dune on your left.
 (Keep your distance from this colony -- Bank Swallows abandon their nests when disturbed.)
 The outlet to Lake Ontario is just ahead -- watch out for strong currents and waves here!

-How to get there: The South Sandy Creek boat launch can be found on the West side of Route 3, just north of South Sandy Creek.
-An ADA compliant fishing pier and a restroom are located on this site.
+How to get there: The South Sandy Creek boat launch can be found on the west side of Route 3, just north of South Sandy Creek.
+A handicapped-accessible fishing pier and restroom are located on this site.